Tue 18 May 2021

 Please note that Java doesn't have an API to access abstract socket, attackers performing this type of attack will likely use native code.

-To access the remote protocol, use the Chrome Debug Protocol client, like pychrome
+To access the remote protocol, use the Chrome Debug Protocol client, like pychrome:

 import pychrome